cgomesu/website/_posts/2021-01-15-Esp32cam-tasmota-webcam-server.md

 # Configuration
 By default, the Tasmota firmware will create a wireless access point for your ESP32-cam.

+If you cannot find the Tasmota wireless access point, it is possible that the USB adapter is unable to provide enough power to operate the WiFi features in a reliable way.
+In this case, check the [Standalone wiring](#standalone-wiring) section and use a power supply able to deliver at least 1A at 5V.
+{:.notice}

 1. Use a wifi-capable device (e.g., laptop) and connect to it.
 The ESP32-cam will give your device an IP address, which you can check via `ip a`.
 Usually, the device's IP address is in the `192.168.4.0/24` pool, which means the ESP32-cam webUI is at `192.168.4.1:80`; Otherwise, the webUI will be at the first addr in whichever pool your device connected to after joining the wireless access point created by the Tasmota firmware.

 2. Open a web-browser of your choice and navigate to the ESP32-cam webUI.
 You should be prompted to change the wifi settings to allow your ESP32-cam to connect to your local wifi network.
 Change the settings, save it, and wait for the ESP32-cam to reboot.